remix-run/remix/docs/route/client-loader.md

   - Bypassing the Remix [BFF][bff] hop and hitting your API directly from the client
 - To further augment data loaded from the server
   - I.e., loading user-specific preferences from `localStorage`
+- To facilitate a migration from React Router

 ## Hydration Behavior